Credits: Vox España / Wikimedia Commons — CC0 (public domain).

 A Defense Strategy Under Constraint

-That does not extinguish tension.
+That does not extinguish the tension.
 An ineligibility sentence touches the democratic architecture: it prevents a candidate from running and deprives voters of a choice.
-That is precisely why it is framed, justified, debated.
+That is precisely why it is framed, justified, and debated.

 The RN Facing Its Two Horizons: The Court And The Election